 Some states, like California and Massachusetts, have mileage reimbursement requirements.
 Check with your state for more information about mileage reimbursement laws.

 Need a way to reimburse employees for mileage?
 Patriot’s online payroll software is easy to use and lets you run payroll using a quick three-step process.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 What are you waiting for?
-Get started with your self-guided demo today!
+Get started with your free trial today!

 This article has been updated from its original publication date of March 21, 2012.